-Powerful nor'easter bomb cyclone to slam millions in major Northeast cities with potentially a foot of snow
+Powerful nor'easter bomb cyclone to slam Northeast cities with biggest snowstorm in years, dumping over a foot

-Snow totals Sunday night into Monday could top 12-18 inches in Boston during this storm, while New York City and Philadelphia are forecast to get between 8-12 inches.
+Snow totals Sunday night into Monday could top 12-18 inches in New York City and Boston during this storm, while Philadelphia is forecast to get between 8-12 inches.

-Millions along the Interstate 95 corridor in the Northeast are bracing for impacts from a powerful nor'easter bomb cyclone that is likely to bring significant snowfall between 5-18 inches across much of the region overnight Sunday.
+Millions along the Interstate 95 corridor in the Northeast are bracing for impacts from a powerful nor'easter bomb cyclone that will dump significant snowfall across much of the region starting Sunday.

 The storm will start to come together on Sunday afternoon as an area of low pressure rapidly strengthens as it moves off the coast of North Carolina